igorv43/terra-classic-rebirth/terra-classic-rebirth.md

 Done with focus and honesty, it is one of the few *realistic* rebirth theses for Terra Classic.

----

-*Vision document (v2.2 — presentation edition, without financial projections) — subject to governance debate and technical validation.
-This does not constitute financial advice nor a promise of return.
-For internal revenue modeling, see the full edition `terra-classic-rebirth.md`.*

----

 ### Authorship & credits